 Australian CarExpert has recently informed that Ford will launch the new-gen 2021/2022 Ranger Raptor in the USA.

 As they say, a U.S.-spec Ranger Raptor will be powered by a reworked variant of Ford’s 2.7-liter EcoBoost 6-cylinder engine that makes up to 325 hp (242 kW) and 400 lb-ft (542 Nm) of torque.

 The mill works in pair with a 10-speed automatic transmission and permanent all-wheel-drive with a selectable low-range mode.

-In Australia, Asia, and maybe Europe, the pickup truck will come with two diesels.
-A new twin-turbo one with displacement of 2 liters and 210 hp (157 kW) / 369 lb-ft (500 Nm) combines with the 10-speed automatic gearbox and adaptive all-wheel drive.
+In Australia, Asia, and maybe Europe, the pickup truck will come with two types of diesel.
+A new twin-turbo one with a displacement of 2 liters and 210 hp (157 kW) / 369 lb-ft (500 Nm) combines with the 10-speed automatic gearbox and adaptive all-wheel drive.

 The non-Raptor Ford Ranger will also get considerable upgrades.
 In particular, it’ll add a new plug-in hybrid powertrain and the brand’s SYNC4 infotainment system.